enlambdment/ffnn-vs-rnn/README.md

 # ffnn-vs-rnn

-TODO: Fix the hand-written `softmax'` implementation, which is incorrect

 Adaptation of the [untyped neural network implementation](https://blog.jle.im/entry/practical-dependent-types-in-haskell-1.html) at the start of Justin Le's blog series on dependent types for machine learning.